How to Teach Kinesthetic Children to Read Successfully

 I know this sounds really daunting and overwhelming, to transform traditional ways of teaching reading to young children and suddenly make them whole body, teaching to three modalities, pacing yourself so the child can process and then share.
 WOW.
-I might sit down and cry a bit to myself if I had a brand new child (or even a slightly used one who has struggled in the process of learning to read) waiting for me to help them learn to read.
+I might sit down and cry a bit to myself if I had a brand new child (or even one who has struggled in the process of learning to read) waiting for me to help them learn to read.
 It is my great delight to share with you that we’ve designed a reading program that will allow you to easily impart the joys of reading to your young child in all these ways.
 The lessons in Easy-for-Me™ Reading are not just easier for the child, they are wonderful for the adult because if you follow our simple directions each day, you WILL be including all the bullets I listed above.
 The child will be learning whole brain/whole body, will learn to rely on and strengthen their visualization skills (another important topic) and will be doing hands-on work, will have time to deepen his learning, and will have time to share what they learned.

 We believe so much in this system that has been tested multiple times both in home school situations, but also in full classrooms, and believe me, the lights go on when you teach this way because it is how the child learns most easily.